rammohanreddys/Kubestronaut/2.CKA/K8S-Application-Lifecycle-Management.md

 # K8S - Application LifeCycle Management:

 Kubernetes provides tools and concepts to manage the entire lifecycle of a containerized application — from deployment to deletion, including scaling, upgrades, health checking, and rollback.
 Here’s a breakdown of the full application lifecycle in Kubernetes:
+1. Deploy the Application
+2. Update & Roll Out New Versions
+3. Rollback to Previous Version
+4. Scaling the Application
+5. Health Checking

 ## 1. Deploy the Application:

 Deploy your app using YAML manifests or tools like kubectl, Helm, or Kustomize.